Bloodbat/SanguineMonsters/README.md

 ## Sanguine Hydra

-An 8 to 1 switch that can avoid consecutive random repeated values and can be reset to either no step value or the first step.
+An 8 to 1 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

 ## Sanguine Gegenees

-A 1 to 8 switch that can avoid consecutive random repeated values and can be reset to either no step value or the first step.
+A 1 to 8 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

+# Sanguine Monsters Blank

+Put a vampire and the Monsters logo in your rack!